ska-telescope/sdp-workflows-procfunc/src/pss_receive/README.md

   job.batch/pss-receive                              0/1           3m3s       3m3s
 ```

-We can see that the pss-pipeline is waiting for data from the CBF by running..
+We can see that the pss-pipeline is waiting for data from the CBF by running

 ```bash
 $ kubectl logs pss-pipeline-wjdm6 -n sdp